nielsbasjes/pig-demo-project/README.md

 5. Packaging your pig project with ALL required dependencies as a tar.gz and RPM
     - The RPM build also shows how to separate the BUILD of the RPM (done by developers) from the BUILD+SIGN (done only during a  release)

-So the result of simply running 'mvn package' is a tar.gz file AND an RPM that contains the entire project with all the required dependencies in a lib directory.
+So the result of simply running 'mvn package' is a tar.gz file that contains the entire project with all the required dependencies in a lib directory.

-TODO
-====
-1. Add a PigUnit test for the pig script itself.
+In addition you can activate two profiles that create an RPM and/or a package suitable for Azkaban:

+mvn package -Ppackage-rpm -Ppackage-azkaban